Skip to main content

 Uptime targets by tier

 Uptime is measured monthly against the gateway control plane — the endpoints under api.mnemom.ai/v1.
-Data-plane components in the Safe House (CFD, CBD, AIP) inherit the control-plane target; when the gateway is up, enforcement is up.
+Data-plane components in the Safe House (front-door checkpoint, back-door checkpoint, AIP) inherit the control-plane target; when the gateway is up, enforcement is up.

 TierMonthly uptime targetMonthly error-budget equivalent